 I brought a damp cloth and she went to work on her face with renewed enthusiasm.
 Tardiness put the usual search for a perfectly complimentary odalisque outfit out of the question, so I let her wear the new clothes she’d bought, which were more stylish than I expected.
 Then we hurried out.

 “Remember, dear Mala, to imitate the ways of Occidental females.
 You are burdened with irrational guilt and prudish customs, negligent of your ancestors and cousins, and have been brought up on several equally unpalatable varieties of gruel in a land where ‘dates’ are but a means to count down the dreary months of winter hibernation, and ‘couscous’ a poor imitation of the sounds made by amorous pigeons.
 You are proudly independent, but desperate to fall under the sway of a rapacious and handsome male who will free you from the burden of responsibilty for your own short-sighted decisions.
 Seduction by a foreigner will provide a double victory, since you can thereby satisfy your carnal lust without in any way diminishing the perverse loathing you’ve been taught to feel for yourself and your own people.
 You will alternate between righteously spurning him to admire your self-image of prim chastity, and throwing yourself at his feet to be roughly used as his least valuable chattel—thus orgiastically flagellating yourself in a manner incomprehensible to any man whose profession has not disclosed such a pattern to him with the erosive force of repetition.

 “Go now, and be happy,” I finished.

 The Chief Eunuch’s Secretary’s assistant was waiting just inside the gate.
 “You’re late,” he said curtly.
 “I have instructions to lead the new odalisque directly to the royal bedchamber.
 You should pray she outlasts her predecessor.”

 I waited for him to continue speaking, but no invitation to meet the sultan, nor even the Chief Eunuch, was forthcoming.
 I looked at Mala.
 “Remember everything we discussed,” I told her.

 She nodded.
-All fear had disappeared from her face, and she walked toward her new life in the harem as if she had become the sultana herself.
+All fear had disappeared from her face, and she walked toward her new life in the harem as if she'd become the sultana herself.